-There are many malformed PDF files in existence, including many produced by otherwisereputable applications. cpdf attempts to correct these problems silently, but sometimes this can be very slow.
+There are many malformed PDF files in existence, including many produced by otherwise-reputable applications. cpdf attempts to correct these problems silently.

 Grossly malformed files will be reconstructed.
 The reconstruction progress is shown on stderr (Standard Error):

 '''

 ./cpdf in.pdf -o out.pdf

 couldn't lex object number

 Attempting to reconstruct the malformed pdf in.pdf...

 Read 5530 objects

 Malformed PDF reconstruction succeeded!

 '''